yonglehou/Conduit/readme.md

             customer.Save();

             // Publish an event about the customer address changing.
-            // This event will traverse the Conduits local message loop and
-            // to all the Conduits distributed on the service bus who subscribe to this message.
+            // This event will publish to all subscribers in-process and out-of-process distributed on the network.
             Publish<CustomerAddressChanged(new CustomerAddressChanged(
                 customer.Street, customer.City, customer.State, customer.Country);
         }
     }

-#### Create a Node
-    public class AccountNode : ConduitNode
-    {
-        public AccountNode(IServiceBus bus)
-            : base(bus)
-        {
-            // Add all your Components here to be included in the node. this.Components.Add(new CustomerProfileComponent());
-            this.Components.Add(new OrderComponent());
-        }
-    }

-#### Open the Conduit
+#### Open the ConduitNode
-    // This is an example using Conduit.Bus.MassTransit MassTransitBus bus = new MassTransitBus("windsor.xml");
+    // This is an example using the fluent builder and the Conduit.Bus.MassTransit service bus.
+    ConduitNode node = ConduitNode.Create()
+                           .WithServiceBus(new MassTransitBus("windsor.xml"););

-    AccountNode node = new AccountNode(bus);
+    CustomerProfileActor actor = new CustomerProfileActor();
     node.Open();

-This is an example of how to create a simple distributed system using Conduit.
-The base protocol will evolve to include more functionality to support the needs required from building distributed services.

 ## Coming soon